gertingold/tools4scicomp/manuscript/git.rst

    ac805d5 Merge branch 'dev'
    41e9e21 function call added

-The logs demonstrate that indeed the tags are connected with a certain script.
+The logs demonstrate that indeed the tags are connected with a certain commit.
 In addition to annotated tags, there are also so-called light-weight tags which cannot contain further attributes.
 Usually, light-weight tags are employed if they are only temporarily needed.